cloudmedialab-uv/k8sidecar-go-lib/README.md

 ## Example: ratelimiter sidecar

 The folder [example/ratelimiter](example/ratelimiter) contains an example of the use of this library to build a sidecar that performs rate limit.
-The number of requests allowed can be passed in the environment variable `RATE` (by default 100).
+The number of requests allowed per second can be passed in the environment variable `RATE` (by default 100).

 If the number of request is bigger than the configured rate then a  HTTP 429 Too Many Requests client error response is returned.